apache/nuttx/configs/olimex-lpc1766stk/README.txt

     2015-06-02.
 This configuration was added in an attempt to replace thttpd-nxflat (see below).
 I concurrently get out-of-memory errors during execution of CGI.
-The 32KiB SRAM may be insufficient for this configuration; this might be fixed with some carefult tuning of stack usage.
+The 32KiB SRAM may be insufficient for this configuration; this might be fixed with some careful tuning of stack usage.

+    2015-06-06: Modified to use the Union File System.
+Untested.
+      This configuration was ported to the lincoln60 which has an LPC1769 and, hence, more SRAM.
+Additional memory reduction steps were required to run on the LPC1769 (suggesting that the LPC1766 is hopeless).
+See nuttx/configs/lincoln60/README.txt for additional
+      information.

   thttpd-nxflat:
     This builds the THTTPD web server example using the THTTPD and